-Learning piano at an early age under the tutelage of the Hands of Orlac, Sarah first played in Saturnalia with legendary crooner and man with the best ever name for a comeback tour, Gavin Lazarus.
+Learning piano at an early age under the tutelage of the Hands of Orlac, Sarah first played in Saturnalia with legendary local crooner Gavin Lazarus.
 Although since then her playing has been largely unseen by audiences, Sarah was simply keeping her powder dry for later encounters with The Layers.

-Having composed and played many of the keyboard parts on "Skinful of Inc." Sarah has become a staple of live appearances, playing keyboards, tambourine and backing vocals.
+Having composed and played many of the keyboard parts on "Skinful of Inc." Sarah has become a staple of live appearances, playing keyboards, tambourine and backing vocals – and having endured the longest trial by nonsense in the history of music, finally joined the band full-time.
 She describes her goals as "a screaming left footed drive from just outside the area" and "rising like a salmon at the far post to nod past a despairing keeper."

 Found in a meteor crater in a Kansas wheat field, only the absence of any noticeable super powers barred Caleb from a more sensational life.
 As it was, destiny rewarded him with an upbringing in West Swindon and then cursed him with a career in IT.
 Or possibly vice-versa.
 As it was, his powers only started to manifest themselves fully once he picked up a stringed instrument.
 Caleb's first musical performances were on the cello, earning him kudos and space on stage at the Royal Albert Hall but not the underwear-hurling fans that he craved, so he turned to the guitar.